Wang Dingguo: Biography

-Personal life
+Personal life and death

-Wang met Xie Juezai in July 1937 and married him in September 1937.
+Wang was married to Xie Juezai.
+They met in July 1937 and married in September 1937.
 The couple had five sons and two daughters.
 Her second son, Xie Fei, is a well-known film director.

+Wang died of an illness in Beijing, on June 9, 2020, aged 108.
+At the time of her death, she was the oldest surviving Long March veteran.